Enjoy your access: Plan your visit

-Ilam Park is ideal for families and dog walkers, with gentle riverside walks and a popular tea-room garden with far reaching views across the Italian Gardens towards Dovedale.
-Open all year round.
+Ilam Park is a great place for families and dog walkers, with gentle riverside walks and the popular Manifold Tea-room garden coupled with deckchairs to lean back and enjoy the far reaching views across the Italian Gardens towards Dovedale.

-- Ilam Hall is now used as a YHA youth hostel, offering accommodation all year round.
-The surrounding gardens and parkland are maintained by a team of National Trust volunteers and rangers, with much of the open parkland grazed year round by sheep.
+The beautiful Ilam Hall is now used as a YHA youth hostel, offering accommodation all year round.
+The surrounding gardens and parkland are cared for all year round by our dedicated team of White Peak rangers and volunteers, with much of the open parkland grazed year round by sheep.